STORM-IRIT/Radium-Engine/examples/PluginsWithLib/Downstream/README.md

 `cmake -DRadium_DIR=/pathToInstalledRadium/lib/cmake/Radium/ -DExampleLibraryUpstream_DIR=/pathToInstalledUpstreamLibrary ..`

-If Qt package is not found, add the option `-DQt5_DIR=/pathToInstalledQt5/lib/cmake/Qt5` to the cmake command.
+If Qt6 package is not found, add the option `-DQt6_DIR=/pathToInstalledQt6/lib/cmake/Qt6` to the cmake command.

 ## Compile